Edy Star: Early beginnings

 Afterwards, he entered the Companhia Baiana de Comédias, presenting theatrical pieces in rural parts of various states in the northeast.
 This eventually took him to Pernambuco where, beginning in 1966, he established himself in the city of Olinda.
 Meanwhile, he also attempted a career as an artistic producer with TV Jornal do Commercio in Recife.
-His career took a turn when he starred in, together with Teca Calazans, the trendy musical Memórias de Dois Cantadores, which they performed in Recife in August 1967 and was accompanied by musiciansMarcelo Melo and Geraldo Azevedo (guitars), Generino (flute), and Naná Vasconcelos (percussions).
+His career took a turn when he starred in, together with Teca Calazans, the trendy musical Memórias de Dois Cantadores, which they performed in Recife in August 1967 and was accompanied by musicians Marcelo Melo and Geraldo Azevedo (guitars), Generino (flute), and Naná Vasconcelos (percussions).
 The play received numerous awards at the Festival de Teatro de Pernambuco in 1968, including for best musical, best figure, and best group.
 The musicals success opened the door for Edy Star to be invited, along with Naná Vasconcelos, to go to Rio de Janeiro to defend the song "Dia Cheio De Ogum", by composer Capiba, at the O Brasil Canta no Rio festival in December 1968.
 Though the song was not billed for the festival, it reached the final.
 There was later the release of an album with the 12 finalists through CID, a subsidiary of record label Itamaraty, Edy Stars record debut.

-At the end of 1967, Edy Star returned to Bahia and became a artistic producer and presenter on TV Itapoan in Salvador.
+At the end of 1967, Edy Star returned to Bahia and became an artistic producer and presenter on TV Itapoan in Salvador.
 While there, producing and presenting the program Poder Jovem, he saw the arrival of new names such as Pepeu Gomes and Moraes Moreira, at a time before they formed the Novos Baianos, Rosa Passos, Maria Creuza, and Antônio Carlos e Jocáfi.
 Along with these, he appeared while singing on a program by Serrão on Rádio Cultura.
 It was on this program he met Seixas, who at that point lead the group Raulzito e os Panteras, a rock band that was widely known in Bahia for their performances while accompanying other artists, especially those connected to the Jovem Guarda en vogue in the state at that time.
 Star went on to have radio hits by singing from the repertoires of Jerry Adriani, Wanderley Cardoso, José Feliciano, and Trini Lopez, having as his most well known song a cover of the song La Bamba, where some sections of the audience did not like as much the more effeminate mannerisms that Star had.
 Meanwhile, after a difficult start, they soon became good friends.
 In 1968, Seixas went to Rio de Janeiro at the invite of Adriano to record an album for their group, but were not successful in creating any hits.
 However, after briefly to Bahia, he returned to Rio to become a producer at Discos CBS, again for works by Adriani.
 Star continued dividing his time between radio and TV and, during this time period, participating in various festivals with many different artists, including having personally met Ravi Shankar, Janis Joplin, Mick Jagger, and Marianne Faithfull.